This delicious raspberry red pepper basil allergy-friendly salad dressing is the perfect combination of savory and sweet!

 Hey mama!
 If you’re bored of the same old store-bought dressing and are looking for a fresh alternative, I’ve got a recipe for you.
-This super simple, five-ingredient salad dressing is the perfect warm weather salad dressing.
+This super simple, five-ingredient allergy-friendly salad dressing is the perfect warm weather salad dressing.
 It’s dairy free, citrus free and free of the top 8 major allergens.

 Food allergies force you to get creative